-In just four months, Lamborghini created and built the 350GTV.
+In just four months, he created and built the first Lamborghini car, the 350GTV.
 This later became the 350GT with a few alterations.

 120 of the first 350GT were made.
 It featured a 3.5-liter V12 engine, five-speed manual transmission, and produced 270 horsepower.
 The 0-62 mph time was 6.8 seconds, which proved to be impressive in that day.

 The revised 350GT became the 400GT just a few years later, in 1965.
 Gian Paulo Dallara, a chassis engineer from Italy, modified the V12 engine.
 The displacement rose to 3.9-liters and the horsepower bumped up to 320.